ntk148v/hugo-toigian/README.md

 | ----------------------- | -------------------------------- |
 | `assets/css/custom.css` | Customize or override css styles |

-- For example, you don't like the chosen fonts (Roboto Mono and Barlow fonts), and you want to use your own choice, follow these steps:
+- For example, you don't like the chosen font (Inconsolata), and you want to use your own choice, follow these steps:

   - Create `layouts/partials/font.html` to import your fonts: